PROS and CONS of New and Rebuilt Steinways:

 Essentially, no matter how hard they try, rebuilders and dealers can not recreate the sound of a Steinway soundboard.
 They can not manufacture their rebuilt pianos in the same manner or with the same materials.
-Steinway does not sell its proprietary soundboards or pinblocks to any rebuilding shop or distributor.
+Steinway does not sell its proprietary soundboards or pinblocks to any rebuilding shop, dealer, or distributor.

 Rebuilders are forced to use generic substitutes of these critical components from various suppliers or create their own parts, resulting in an inauthentic Steinway piano.

 Think of rebuilding a Ferrari, without using a Ferrari engine, and you get the idea.

 Rebuilders leverage the likelihood that few buyers of rebuilt Steinways understand or will inquire about the role of these critical components.
 Buyers are often told they’re ‘no big deal.’
 Yet, the unaware buyer is now getting a “Stein-was.”

 2. The Golden Age Myth